Building a House in Costa Rica: Methods

 To explain a functional design

-More over HVAC engineers will design compressor and condenser locations.
-Resulting from elevations installations.
+Moreover, HVAC engineers will design compressor and condenser locations.
+Resulting from elevation installations.
 In order to calculate lead line sizes.
-Together with air handler duct work sizes.
+Together with air handler ductwork sizes.
 For distributions resulting in maximum efficiency.
 Which contribute to climate control, humidity control, mold inhibitor, etc.

 These descriptions are basic summaries.
-Each description could have a much more detailed explanation for building a house.
+Each description could have a much more detailed explanation for Building a House in Costa Rica.
 However, our objective is to communicate the relevance and importance to include these services in your design.

 Consequently, many of these calculations are redundant 8 out of 10 times.
 Therefore, most architects bi-pass these professional services.
-Where as, they just use a redundant generic schedule.
-Where as he will be correct 8 out of 10 times instead of having these specific engineered reports.
+Whereas, they just use a redundant generic schedule.
+Whereas he will be correct 8 out of 10 times instead of having these specifically engineered reports.
 Although not a Costa Rica requirement it is commonly neglected.
 Only to the financial benefit of the Architect.

 When you are making an investment towards building a house in Costa Rica.
 It would be wise to include the necessary professionals.
 To put it another way, would you be comfortable if your pilot bi-passes the weight and balance calculations.
 Before taking off because the results are the same 8 out of 10 times?
 Most importantly, this is not an area to cut corners to save on budget.

 Hire an architect for building a house in Costa Rica